qianzach/sef_deDist/README.md

 In the remaining files, we provide scripts run on the command line for the pseudobulk data and related comparisons.

-*Note on enrichment results: The Gene Ontology resource has updated its term counts and annotations since the original downstream analysis was conducted.
-As a result, a few of the pathways of interest have more general or specific distinctions of our original pathways.
-This includes two pathways: cytokine production in monocytes and regulation of protein complex assembly in CD4+ T-cells.
-Despite this, our results retain consistency in interpretation.*

 | File Name | Format     | Description |
 |---------------|----------|------------|